Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-what-is-new-angular-8.0.md

 18 months ago.
-You have probably already migrated to `@angular/common/http`, but if you didn't, now you have to: the provided schematic will only remove the dependecy from your `package.json`.
+You have probably already migrated to `@angular/common/http`, but if you didn't, now you have to: the provided schematic will only remove the dependency from your `package.json`.

 You can also find all the deprecated APIs in the [official deprecations guide](https://angular.io/guide/deprecations).